 The Hospitals has sought to remain a leader by evolving to meet the changing health care environment.
 We are making infrastructure investments to modernize our patient care.
-The inpatient census at the Hospitals is regularly near maximum capacity.
-To address this need, we constructed and opened a 25-bed observation unit in fiscal year 2018 and continue to leverage opportunities to increase Hillsborough campus utilization to decompress the main campus.
+Pre-COVID-19 inpatient census at the Hospitals were regularly near maximum capacity.
+To address this need, we constructed and opened six additional beds on the Neurosurgical ICU unit in fiscal year 2020 and continue to leverage opportunities to increase Hillsborough campus utilization to decompress the main campus in Chapel Hill.
 We are also in the process of constructing a surgical tower on the Chapel Hill campus that began construction in Fall 2018 and will open in Spring 2022.
 These facilities are designed to optimize efficiency and the patient experience and allow for an appropriate and safe care environment.
-As discussed earlier and in Note 20, the Hospitals intends on borrowing up to \$150 million through a bond issuance to finance the final phase of the surgical pavilion to replace operating suites and support facilities.
+Bonds were issued during the year to finance the final phase of the surgical pavilion and to replace operating suites and support facilities.